Garbage disposal and handling of residues from solid bulk cargoes

 Additional amendments to MARPOL Annex V were adopted at the 70th session of the Marine Environment Protection Committee (MEPC 70) in October 2016 and enter into force on 1 March 2018.
 The amendments are contained within IMO Resolution MEPC.277(70) and significant changes are:

-The 2012 Guidelines for the implementation of MARPOL Annex V has been revoked and replaced by the new 2017 Guidelines, aligning it with the MARPOL amendments and the relevant requirements of the Polar Code.
+The IMO guidelines for the implementation of MARPOL Annex V has also been updated and is now aligned with the MARPOL amendments as well as the relevant requirements of the Polar Code.
+The latest version of the guidelines can be downloaded from the IMO website: Prevention of Pollution by Garbage from Ships.

 Members and clients must ensure that vessels have the required new format of the Garbage Record Book onboard from 1 March 2018 to ensure compliance with the amended MARPOL Annex V. Vessels’ Garbage Management Plans and Placards posted onboard should also be reviewed and revised as necessary so as to display valid garbage disposal requirements.